Catherine Dolgorukova: Children

-Three of the children left descendants.
+All three of the surviving children left descendants.

 In media

 A biography of Princess Catherine was written by Princess Marthe Bibesco.
 This biography was the basis for two films.
 The English translation by Priscilla Bibesco was published in 1939.

 The first film, Katia, released in 1938 and featuring Danielle Darrieux, was directed by Maurice Tourneur, and the identically named Katia, released in 1959 and featuring Romy Schneider, was directed by Robert Siodmak.